 I’m pretty sharp – I like to tell it like it is, and I fit right in here like a size 8 in a size 7 shoe and I am loving it!
-Sure there’s some bumps in the road, but I don’t believe its all about fitting in – I believe its about blending.
+Sure there’s some bumps in the road, but I don’t believe its all about fitting in – I believe its about blending and learning who you really are.
 I honk my horn a little less each month, but now I won’t get suckered into buying nasty fruit at the feria just because I stopped to look and I felt bad!
 I also call out my kid’s school when I feel there is any gender bias, which I will not tolerate no matter where I am – but I am equally as quick to jump in as an active parent at school events and other activities in a land where a majority of parents need to work 7am-7pm and the grandparents stay home.
 I am a mom of 3, ages 3 – 11, and we live right here in the beautiful Central Highlands of Costa rica in San Ramon de Alajuela.
 I was born and raised in NYC and thought I would never trade in my tar beaches and graffiti subway trains for the Pura Vida lifestyle of the mountains, but here I am! …. and not too shabby a move if I do say so myself.
 Helllloooo Paradise!

 SO how did all this happen????
 I grew up wanting to be an archaeologist, and I wanted to own a B&B for the longest time in some exotic spot.
 I stopped short of getting my masters at CUNY’s Hunter College when I decided to get married to this crazy tico who moved to the Bronx with his family as a teenager.
 Then we decided to have a…..
 BAR.
 But fate got involved sometime after lease signing and I had a baby first – 6 weeks old when I opened the Lighthouse Tavern Bar & Grill in Park Slope Brooklyn.
 My first B&B!
 A baby and a bar!
 Be careful what you wish for… lol.
 That area was not nearly as chic as it is now, and we helped the neighborhood grow into what it is today.
 But alas, more kids were on the horizon, I got involved in real estate, sold the bar, and Hello to being a landlord!